-Council's Women in Business Network (LWIBN) Business Network'.
+Council's Women in Business Network (LWIBN) was launched during 2016 October Business Month, with an event 'Making Connections - Introducing the Litchfield Local Women in Business Network'.

-supportive network group for women in Litchfield networking opportunities, supporting connections contributes to a strong Litchfield economy.
+The LWIBN aims to establish a strong and supportive network group for women in Litchfield in business through facilitating meaningful networking opportunities, supporting connections to share new ideas and raising awareness of our members.
+Council believes a strong WIBN contributes to a strong Litchfield economy.

-PART 3 Council and the Community
+Council and the Community